 Drifting on The Danube

-Of course the biggest river that cuts through Serbia is the Danube – a mighty expanse that cuts through 10 countries, from Germany and Austria in the west to the Balkan plain (and eventually the Ukraine).
-One cannot resist conquering a stretch of Europe’s second largest river, and its wide banks and never-ending appearance is tempting to explore.
+Of course, the biggest river that cuts through Serbia is the Danube – a mighty expanse that snakes through 10 countries, from Germany and Austria in the west to the Balkan plain (and eventually Ukraine).

-From the sandy banks that line Serbia’s second biggest city of Novi Sad, we gently glided down towards a small sandy mound, akin to a secret island, before jumping in kayaks and paddling to the most serene corners.
-Dunavski Rafting are your hosts, inviting you on board its wooden house-like boat and providing all the equipment you need to drift around, complete with a local guide who knows these waters, and its stories, all too well.
+From the sandy banks that line Serbia’s second-biggest city of Novi Sad, we gently glided down towards a small sandy mound, akin to a secret island, before jumping in kayaks and paddling to the most serene corners.

 Riding The Sargan Eight Railway

-A land of varied landscapes, it is Serbia’s natural treasures untouched by controversy that give it a new lease of life, as well as hope for the local people to show off a beautiful side to the country that we rarely, if at all, hear about.
+A land of varied landscapes, it is Serbia’s natural treasures untouched by the controversy that give it a new lease of life, as well as hope for the local people to show off a beautiful side to the country that we rarely if at all, hear about.